simbricks/simbricks/doc/user/orchestration.rst

 ###################################

 Our orchestration framework replaces hand-crafted scripts for setting up and running experiments.
-Instead, they are described in a declarative fashion.
-The orchestration framework then takes care of the details managing launching the respective component simulators, setting up the SimBricks communication channels between them, and monitoring their execution.
-All output is collected in a JSON file, which allows post-processing afterwards.
+Instead, experiments are described in a declarative fashion.
+The orchestration framework then takes care of the details, manages launching the respective component simulators, sets up the SimBricks communication channels between them, and monitors their execution.
+All output is collected in a JSON file, which allows easy post-processing afterwards.

 ******************************
 Concepts